 say, "I'm a giver, not a taker"?
 Have you experienced

-If these questions are triggering familiar sensations, it means
+If these questions trigger memories of awkward, familiar sensations,

-to feel that receiving supplies of attention, affection and emotional
+vital supplies of attention, affection and emotional support came

-support came at a substantial cost to your parent(s).
-As a natural
+at a substantial cost to your parent(s).
+Very young, you learned

 You might identify yourself

-as a 'rescuer type' personality.
-You weren't born with this trait.
+as a 'rescuer type' personality, but you were not born with this

-It was cultivated in you from an early age, and it's directly due
+trait.
+It was cultivated in you from an early age, and it's directly

 Were you raised in a home